8075 W 3rd St · Los Angeles, CA 90048 · Neighborhood: Mid-City West/West Hollywood

 About 98% of their menu goes into the wood fired oven, and yes, that includes the Chocolate Chip Cookies.
 Bradford tells me that he likes the fact that his “olive wood is a little dangerous.”
 It burns hotter and the heat and flavor that it imparts on the ingredients is simply AH-MAZING.

 One wouldn’t think of Olio as a breakfast nook, but Olio also offers various delicious morning bites like their Bacon and Eggs Calzone or a Wood-Fired Fruit Danish.
 They are also actually one of few restaurants in the LA area to authentically make Bialys, a traditional Jewish bagel-like baked bread.
 Of that small few, Bradford is pretty much the only one that I know of to use the original baking techniques from Bialystok, Poland – making them in his wood fired oven.

-Come celebrate with Olio as they celebrate their 1-year anniversary this October.
 I dare you to find a better smelling pizza place!

 [Update: New location opening soon at downtown's Grand Central Market!]